IftachSadeh/ANNZ/README.md

     glob.annz["inpFiles_bck"] = "sgCatalogue_star_0.txt"
     ```

+#### Bias correction for regression

+There are two bias correction options for regression, one for MLMs (applied during the training stage) and one for PDFs (applied during the optimization/verification phase).
+The former may be used for single/randomized regression, and the latter for single/randomized regression and for binned classification.
+The MLM correction may be turned on/off by setting `glob.annz["doBiasCorMLM"]`, while the PDF correction my be used with `glob.annz["doBiasCorPDF"]`.
+An example for the relevant job options is given in `scripts/annz_rndReg_advanced.py`.

+##### MLM bias correction

+Following training of the *nominal MLM*, a second one is trained, the *bias-MLM*.
+For the following, let's assume we train a single MLM, using `python scripts/annz_singleReg_quick.py --singleRegression --train` or using `python scripts/annz_rndReg_quick.py --randomRegression --train --trainIndex=0`.
+The output of this is a regression estimator, designated `ANNZ_0`.

+The settings of the bias-MLM are defined using the `biasCorMLMopt` parameter, which uses the same syntax as `userMLMopts`.
+The inputs for the bias-MLM are the same as for the nominal, where it is also possible to add the output of the nominal MLM as an input.
+For instance, if the nominal MLM is trained with `glob.annz["inputVariables"] = "MAG_U;MAG_G;MAG_R"`, then the bias-MLM can be trained with either `MAG_U;MAG_G;MAG_R` or `MAG_U;MAG_G;MAG_R;ANNZ_0` as inputs.
+The regression target of the bias-MLM is the difference between the target value and the regression estimator of the nominal MLM.
+For our example, the target of the nominal may be `glob.annz["zTrg"] = "Z"`.
+In this case, the regression target for training for the bias-MLM would be `(ANNZ_0 - Z)`.

+The bias correction is used by evaluating for each object the difference between the nominal MLM estimator, and the estimator of the bias correction MLM.
+That is, for each object we will have `de-biased estimator := MLM(nominal) - MLM(bias)`.
+This is applied internally in the code.
+The user therefore only gets the de-biased estimator as an output - this output replaces the nominal MLM solution, and has the same designation.
+For our example, the designation `ANNZ_0` for the output of the regression will therefore refer to the de-biased estimator.

+The MLM bias correction must be enabled during training.
+If using randomized regression, it is possible to use it for only a subset of the trained MLMs, by changing the value of `glob.annz["doBiasCorMLM"]` in the training loop.
+One should use simple MLM structures to avoid slowing down training and evaluation.
+For instance: `glob.annz["biasCorMLMopt"] = "ANNZ_MLM=BDT:NTrees=50"` or `glob.annz["biasCorMLMopt"] = "ANNZ_MLM=ANN::HiddenLayers=N,N+5:VarTransform=N,P:TrainingMethod=BFGS:NCycles=500:UseRegulator=True"` are reasonable baseline choices, which will not result in significant overhead - BDTs are recommended, as they are usually faster to train.

+Following derivation of the bias-MLM, a simple Kolmogorov-Smirnov test is performed, comparing the performance of the nominal MLM with the de-biased MLM.
+If the bias correction procedure resulted in degraded performance, it is rejected; the nominal MLM is then used as the estimator instead.

+##### PDF bias correction

+The bias correction for PDFs may be chained after the MLM bias correction, or just used on it's own.
+The PDF correction is computed as part of the optimization/verification phase, and does not need to be defined during training.

+The correction is applied as a simplified unfolding of the regression solution with regards to the target.
+This is done by calculating the correlation for each bin of the PDF, between the target value and the position of the bin.
+The correlation is computed for each object in the training sample, so that the average per-bin correlation may be derived for the entire training sample.
+The correction is applied on the evaluated PDF.
+The is done by re-weighting each bin of the PDF according to the average estimated value of the regression target.
+The procedure is equivalent to multiplying the PDF (bin-by-bin) by the relation between the derived regression estimator (photo-z) and the target value (true redshift), as derived using the training sample.

 #### Running on a batch farm

 It is advisable to run ANNZ on a batch farm, especially during the training phase.
 An example of how this may be done is given in `scripts/annz_qsub.py`.
 Please note that this only serves as a guideline, and should probably be customized for a particular cluster.